alonpresman/AlonPresman/Writeups/HTB/devvortex.md

 Nothing there.

-Find directories within the system with:
+Find directories within the system with gobuster, and now the scan will be with the subdomain:

 ```bash
 ===============================================================